schell/mogwai/cookbook/src/lists_of_components.md

 Above we use [`ListPatchModel`][structlistpatchmodel] to maintain our list if items. [`ListPatchModel`][structlistpatchmodel] is special in that every time it is patched it sends a clone of that patch to downstream listeners.
-This makes it easy to map the patch from `Item` to `ViewBuilder<Dom>` and use the resulting stream to patch the list's view.
+This makes it easy to map the patch from `Item` to `ViewBuilder<JsDom>` and use the resulting stream to patch the list's view.

 This is a good example of how `mogwai` separates component state from component views.
 The list logic doesn't own the view and doesn't maintain the list of DOM nodes.
 Instead, the list logic sets up a patching mechanism and then